Contracts and agreements

 Your childminder is running their own business so no two may necessarily work in the same way.
-Make sure you discuss how holiday arrangements will work at the initial meeting.
+Make sure you discuss how holiday arrangements when you first meet.

 In a nursery setting there are normally sufficient staff to cover illness, but it’s a good idea to check what the key person arrangements are if your child’s key person is unwell.

-Many childminders work as part of a group or informal network to ensure they have a back up childminder that the child is familiar and comfortable with, in case of holidays, sickness or emergencies.
+Some childminders work as part of a group or informal network to ensure they have a backup childminder that the child is familiar and comfortable with, in case of holidays, sickness or emergencies.

-All settings should have a procedure for responding to children who are ill or infectious in which they outline how they will deal with a sick child.
-Usually, if your child becomes ill whilst in their care, they will contact you and ask you to come and collect your child.
+Providers in England will have a illness/infectious disease and exclusion procedure for responding to children who are ill or infectious in which they outline how they will deal with a sick child.
+If your child has shown any signs of being unwell in the preceding 48 hours you should let the provider know.
+Usually, if a child becomes ill whilst in their care, they will contact you and ask you to come and collect your child.

 Each setting will have their own permission forms that you will be asked to read and sign.